US and China commit to working together on climate change | DW | 18.04.2021

 The US and China will also develop long-term strategies to become carbon neutral, in time for the UN climate summit in Glasgow, UK in November.
 China has already set an ambitious target to become carbon-neutral by 2060.

-The two countries also plan to boost investment in green energy in developing nations, along with phasing out use of hydroflorocarbons, which are used in air conditioners and refrigerators.
+The two countries also plan to boost investment in green energy in developing nations, along with phasing out the use of hydrofluorocarbons, which are used in air conditioners and refrigerators.

 The US is expected to announce an ambitious national target for lowering carbon emissions next week.